 DISCUSSION:

 This assay measures the efficiency of membrane resealing at the cell population level with high-throughput capacity.
 It can be used to screen for cellular components or drug libraries that could affect membrane repair.
 The described assay used a 96-well plate format, but it can be adapted to 384-well plates for higher throughput.
 An advantage of this assay is its ability to obtain fluorescence measurements of adherent living cells in real time without the need for excessive cell processing such as cell detachment, fixation, or fluorescence labeling post-fixation.
-Multimode plate readers, such as the one used in this protocol, have sufficient sensitivity for rapid spectrofluorometric measurements at time intervals as low as 30 s (for a 96-well plate).
-The acquisition of fluorescence images provides additional information including cell enumeration and eventual changes in cell morphology, and allows for potential identification of distinct cell populations.
-The present assay does not claim to establish the kinetics of plasma membrane resealing per se, but does claim to identify experimental conditions (pharmacological compounds or cellular components) that can affect the process of membrane resealing, positively or negatively, within a high-throughput assay.
+Multimode plate readers, such as the one used in this protocol, have sufficient sensitivity for rapid spectrofluorometric measurements at time intervals as low as 30 s for a 96-well plate.
+The acquisition of fluorescence images provides additional information including cell enumeration, eventual changes in cell morphology, and potential identification of distinct cell populations.
+The present assay does not establish the kinetics of plasma membrane resealing at the single cell level, but identifies experimental conditions (pharmacological compounds or cellular components) that can affect, positively or negatively, the process of membrane resealing at the cell population level.

 Several other experimental approaches have been developed to assess the membrane resealing mechanisms.
-For example, mechanical disruption by needle puncture, bead abrasion, and laser ablation have been used to model membrane damage due to mechanical stress.
+For example, mechanical disruption by microneedle puncture, bead abrasion, and laser ablation have been used to model mechanical membrane damage.
 The measurement of wounding/repair has involved fluorescence microscopy or flow cytometry by quantifying the entry of fluorescent probes (FM 1-43, propidium iodide, fluorescein-conjugated dextrans) or tracking fluorescent protein chimeras47-50.
 Each of these approaches has its own advantages; however, they are not amenable to high-throughput screening in living cells as presented in this assay.

-The present assay was optimized to analyze the resealing efficiency of cells wounded by the pore-forming protein LLO, which forms large pores that permit the massive Ca2+influx provoked by mechanical ruptures of the plasma membrane.
+The present assay was optimized to analyze the resealing efficiency of cells wounded by the pore-forming protein LLO, which forms large pores that permit the massive Ca2+influx as provoked by mechanical ruptures of the plasma membrane.
 Although pore-forming toxins represent one form of plasma membrane damage, repair of large toxin pores and mechanical wounds were proposed to share common Ca2+-dependent pathways17,51.
 It is important to note that LLO interaction with cell membrane components such as cholesterol may affect cell signaling and thereby may influence membrane resealing mechanisms when compared to mechanical wounds.
 Our knowledge about membrane repair is still limited and further studies are required to establish if resealing of mechanical wounds differ from resealing following the formation of toxin pores.
 There are several advantages of using LLO.
-First, the initiation of membrane damage can be synchronized by raising the temperature from 4 to 37 ˚C, allowing for multiple conditions to be tested at the same time.
-Second, the soluble form of LLO (not bound to the cell membrane) irreversibly aggregates at neutral pH and 37 ˚C, thus limiting cytotoxic effects and abrogating the need to wash the cells.
+First, the initiation of membrane damage can be synchronized by raising the temperature from 4 to 37 ˚C. Second, the soluble form of LLO (not bound to the cell membrane) irreversibly aggregates at neutral pH and 37 ˚C, thus limiting cytotoxic effects and abrogating the need to wash the cells.
 Finally, the degree of damage can be adjusted by varying the concentration of the toxin.
-However, a limitation of this assay is the temperature switch between 37 and 4 ˚C, which may affect the repair mechanism as vesicular transport and membrane fluidity, among other processes, are influenced by temperature52-54.
-It is important to verify that any pharmacological inhibitor included in the assay does not interfere with the formation of LLO pores by performing a hemolysis assay in the presence of the drug55.
-Due to potential batch differences in LLO activity, it is important to prepare a stock of LLO that is large enough for the entire high-throughput screen55.
+However, a limitation of this assay is the temperature switch between 37 and 4 ˚C, which may affect the repair mechanism such as vesicular transport, endocytosis, and membrane fluidity, among other processes, which are influenced by temperature52-54.
+It is important to verify that any pharmacological inhibitor included in the assay does not interfere with the formation of LLO pores by performing a hemolysis assay in the presence (versus absence) of the drug55.
+Due to potential batch differences in LLO activity, it is important to prepare a stock of LLO that is large enough for an entire high-throughput screen55.